canonical/ubuntu-frame/docs/explanation/the-graphics-core22-snap-interface.md

 (the-graphics-core22-snap-interface)=

-# The graphics-core22 Snap interface
+# The graphics-core22 snap interface

 This document describes how to use the `graphics-core22` Snap interface, what are the requirements to create a content provider snap as well as discusses the design of the interface.